legalese/legalese.github.io/doc/lawyers.md

 We have numerous things you'd probably enjoy reading.

+Before you do anything else:
+* Sign-up for Legalese's [wellwishers mailing list](http://wellwishers.lists.legalese.com). [at most one email per month].
+You'll also enjoy the [wellwishers archives](https://groups.google.com/a/lists.legalese.com/forum/#%21forum/wellwishers).
-To start, try this lovely YouTube from the beautiful @mengwong.
-This gives you the vision: [Representing Legal Contracts as Code](https://www.youtube.com/watch?v=RNm1aY-Umew) (YouTube)
+* See this lovely YouTube from the beautiful @mengwong.
+This gives you the vision: [Representing Legal Contracts as Code](https://www.youtube.com/watch?v=RNm1aY-Umew) (YouTube).

 ## Time-sensitive
 * [Summer School on Law and Logic](https://lawandlogic.org/) on 10-15 July 2017 in Florence, Italy.